Why Am I So Angry All The Time? Hidden Causes & Solutions

 2. Neurological Assessments: Advanced imaging techniques can detect anomalies in brain structure or function that might contribute to anger management issues.

-3. Managing Medical Conditions: Effective management of chronic pain through medical treatment can reduce irritability.
-Similarly, addressing sleep disorders can help normalize sleep patterns, thereby improving mood and decreasing anger.
+3. Managing Medical Conditions: Effective management of chronic pain through medical support can reduce irritability and angry behavior.
+Similarly, addressing sleep disorders can help normalize sleep patterns, improving mood and decreasing anger.

 3. The Environmental Reasons